 How Email Works

 BookFunnel sends the Certified Mail email out and waits to hear back from the recipient’s service provider.
-If the email service provider “accepts the message for delivery,” our part in the transaction is complete.
-There is no visibility once the recipient’s email service provider accepts the message, and we have to trust that they will deliver the message.
-If the email service provider sends us an error or bounces the message, we log the error in your Certified Mail campaign.
+If the email service provider accepts the email, our part in the transaction is complete.
+There is no visibility once the recipient’s email service provider “accepts the message for delivery” and we trust that they will deliver the message.

-BookFunnel cannot track where an email goes once a user’s email provider accepts it for delivery.
-We cannot explain why a service provider would accept a message and then not deliver it.
+BookFunnel cannot track where an email goes once a user’s email provider accepts it.
 The only information we receive from an email service provider is “accepted for delivery” or an error.